piyushkumar-prog/piyushkumar-prog/README.md

 </h1>

-I'm a first year student pursuing Bachelors's in Computer Science 🎓 from AKTU University 🏛.
+I'm a 2nd year student pursuing Bachelors in Computer Science 🎓 from AKTU University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.I love to explore new technologies and leverage them to solve real-life problems.I'm currently into Web Development and Web Designing.
 Apart from that I also do my own research on Artificial Intelligence (AI).

 I’m looking to collaborate<img height="20" src="https://user-images.githubusercontent.com/74038190/214644145-264f4759-7633-441e-9d67-d8dda9d50d26.gif" /> on any Project involving HTML5 , CCS3 , Java Script , React JS , TailwindCSS,Node JS,React Native and Web Designing.